senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 The development of a bot using Dialogflow is slightly different as the bot development by yourself or using tool like claudia bot builder.
 In this case the main webhook which will be used by Facebook will be the Dialogflow agent itself.
 The agent is running inside the Google Cloud and will be configured via a web console.
 The main communication will be done via Facebook Messenger and Dialogflow.
-Only if an "intent" is fulfilled and all necessary information has been collected the lambda containing the businesslogic will be called.
+Only if an 'intent' is fulfilled and all necessary information has been collected the lambda containing the business logic will be called.
 In our case the lambdas and the database is inside the AWS Cloud.

 ![Dialogflow Archithekture](Dialogflow%20Archithekture.png)